 It is no revelation that ducks can fly.
 Of course they can!
 When people think of ducks, they naturally think of them sitting serenely on the water or flying through the air.

 Simple as that!
-But what would you say if I told you that there are some ducks that, naturally, cannot fly at all?
+But if you’re afraid that your ducks will take off while free-roaming, I have some good news for you.
+What would you say if I told you that there are some ducks that, naturally, cannot fly at all?
 Impossible?
 Crazy?
 It’s true!

 Some domesticated ducks are incapable of flight for a variety of reasons, and this might be of particular interest to farmers and homesteaders who would prefer to keep their ducks safely where they are supposed to be instead of taking off into the wild blue yonder.